GoldenGoldGG/QIPA/README.md

 #### Q: Can I run multiple instances of **QIPA** at the same time?

 A: Theoretically yes, but it wasn't (and will not be) tested.
-Just make sure every onw has a different modifier hotkey.
+Just make sure every one has a different modifier hotkey.

 #### Q: Can I press two different keys without lifting the modifier key?